 - The Fellowship Program— enables Ohio State students in any discipline or level of scholarship to conduct cancer research with faculty mentors;

 - The Intramural Research Program—funds Idea Grants, clinical trials and other initiatives;

 - New Recruit Research Support— helps junior and senior investigators recruited to Ohio State continue their research upon arrival;

 - Instruments of Discovery— purchases state-of-the-art equipment needed for cutting-edge research.

 Bringing Knowledge to Bear in the Fight Against Cancer

-Pelotonia research funding has been allocated to investigators in multiple colleges at Ohio State, as well as at Nationwide Children’s Hospital in Columbus and at Cincinnati Children’s Hospital Medical Center:
+Pelotonia research funding has been allocated to investigators in 11 Ohio State collages, as well as at Nationwide Children’s Hospital in Columbus and at Cincinnati Children’s Hospital Medical Center.

 - College of Public Health

 - College of Food, Agricultural and Environmental Sciences